shri1984/study-images/introduction_to bioinformatics.md

 ## create a new folder inside the working directory

 We use 'mkdir' command to make directories.
-Remember about shortcuts. this is useful when you executed certian command and you want to rerun, then use up nd down keys to get that command.
+Remember about shortcuts.
+This is useful when you executed certian command and you want to rerun, then use up nd down keys to get that command.
 Also tab is very useful to complete such as file name and folder you want to read or enter into. press TAB and then write first letter, it will show you lsit of files starting with that letter in that folder.

 Try all these commands after reading the manual mkdir test_1